 How often should you poop?

 It can vary for each person, so knowing your own bathroom routine is important to spot any changes.
 If you fall on the lower spectrum, typically going three times a week, it would then be weird if you started going daily.
-On the other hand, if you go three times a day, but then suddenly you switch to three times a week, that is also a cause for concern.
+On the other hand, if you go three times a day but suddenly switch to three times a week, that is also a cause for concern.

 What it means when you have abnormal bowel movements

 So you’ve noticed changes in your bowel movements, and yet you don’t feel sick.
 Should you still be concerned?
-The answer is, yes.
+The answer is yes.